vidyar/docs-1/sources/samples/java.rst

-Create a project by enabling the repo Java-buildsample and run it using an Ubuntu minion.
+Create a project by enabling the repo sample_java and run it using an Ubuntu minion.
 Once the build finishes execution, you can check for the console output, test and codecoverage results on the respective build's page.